 As the winter chill begins to fade away and the days grow longer, the welcome arrival of spring gives visitors plenty to look forward to at Uppark.
 Our garden and woodland is bursting with life from the spring bulbs in the garden to the local hares which can sometimes be seen first thing in the morning hopping around the South Meadow.

 Spring sees the return of some of the nation’s favourite delicate flowers including Cowslips, Siberian Squall and Snowdrops.
-Many of these can be seen as you walk from Visitor Reception to the Golden Gate and give a great welcome to everyone visiting us.
+Your stroll through springtime begins immediately, many of these can be spotted as you walk from Visitor Reception to the Golden Gate providing a wonderful welcome.

 As the weather warms, the trees begin to spring to life.
 Not to be missed this time of year is the handkerchief tree, so named because the ‘bracts’ protecting the flowers look like white handkerchiefs.

-In the formal gardens you will also come across the Tulip tree, who’s leaves resemble tulip flowers.
+In the formal gardens you'll also come across the Tulip tree, who’s leaves resemble tulip flowers.
 This is one to watch throughout the year as its vivid green leaves turn through yellow to bright orange in the Autumn.

 " It would appear presumptive of me to suggest any improvement or alteration to a place which possesses so many natural advantages as Uppark."

 The South Meadow is perfect for a short stroll to take in the landscape of the surrounding South Downs National Park.
-While you’re there, keep your eyes peeled for yellow rattle flowers and if you’re lucky, a hare might just cross your path.
+The yellow rattle thrives here and, if you’re lucky, a hare might just cross your path.